royha/jsreader/DEVELOPER.md

 # JavaScript Speed Reader 0.30 Developer Documentation

-The JavaScript Speed Reader is a well-documented, self-contained, single-file, easy-to-use speed reading program for use in HTML5 capable desktop browsers.
+The JavaScript Speed Reader is a well-documented, self-contained, single-file, easy-to-use, speed reading program for use in HTML5 capable desktop browsers.

 ## Design philosophy